 Injured on the job?

 If you’re hurt while on the job, you have a right to compensation for your injuries.
-Under South Dakota law typical insurance coverage does not apply when you are injured on the job, or if you are injured while you are working.
-In these instances, Worker’s Compensation or Workmen’s Compensation applies.
-Worker’s Compensation is complex and almost entirely controlled by South Dakota law.
+Under South Dakota law, typical insurance coverage doesn’t apply when you’re injured on the job or if you’re injured while working.
+In these instances, workers’ compensation applies.
+Workers’ compensation is complex and almost entirely controlled by South Dakota law.

 It’s important as an injured worker that you know your rights.
-On of the most important things to know about Worker’s Compensation is that it is a no-fault system.
-The Worker’s Compensation system was originally developed as a bargain between employers and employees.
-When it was first developed it promised fast payment at a reduced rate in exchange for doing away with the normal fault and liability route.
-As an injured worker you do not have to prove that someone else is at fault to be eligible for Worker’s Compensation benefits.
-Unfortunately over the years, large companies and employers have chipped away at the system.
-Through lobbying in South Dakota they have instituted complex procedural requirements, timelines and deadlines that must be complied with to receive compensation.
+On of the most important things to know about workers’ compensation is that it is a no-fault system.
+When workers’ compensation it was first developed, it promised fast payment at a reduced rate in exchange for doing away with the normal fault and liability route.
+As an injured worker, you don’t have to prove that someone else is at fault to be eligible for workers’ compensation benefits.
+Unfortunately, over the years, large companies and employers have chipped away at the system.
+Through lobbying in South Dakota, they have instituted complex procedural requirements, timelines, and deadlines that must be complied with to receive compensation.
 All of which have made it more difficult for injured employees to get the compensation they are owed.

 Even so, people injured at work are entitled to benefits like payments of medical expenses, pharmaceutical expenses, a portion of their weekly wages, total temporary disability benefits, total permanent disability benefits, partial permanent benefits, and other benefits allowed by South Dakota state law.

-If you or someone you know is injured at work it is important that they consult with an experienced Worker’s Compensation attorney.
-At Turbak Law Office, P.C. we have attorneys experienced with handling Worker’s Compensation claims and dealing with Worker’s Compensation carriers.
-We would be happy to give you a free consult regarding your work related injury and if there is anything that we can do for you we will work on your behalf to get you the compensation that you are owed.
+If you or someone you know is injured at work, it’s important that they consult with an experienced workers’ compensation attorney.
+At Turbak Law Office, P.C., we have attorneys experienced in handling claims and dealing with workers’ compensation carriers.
+We’d be happy to give you a free consultation regarding your work-related injury.

-In Worker’s Compensation claims our fees are determined by law.
+In workers’ compensation claims, our fees are determined by law.
 Depending on the services we provide you and whether or not we have to petition for your benefits or go to a hearing on your benefits determines the percentage of our fee.
-Like most of our cases, Worker’s Compensation claims are handled on a contingency fee basis.
-This means that we do not get paid until you get paid, and if we are not able to get you compensation you are usually not responsible for our services.
-This all depends on our particular claim and can be explained in detail by our Worker’s Compensation lawyers.
+Like most of our cases, workers’ compensation claims are handled on a contingency fee basis.
+This means that we don’t get paid until you get paid.
+And if we’re unable to get you compensation, you’re usually not responsible for our services.
+This all depends on our particular claim and can be explained in detail by our workers’ compensation lawyers.